Rep. Byron Donalds for Sen. Scott - November 12th, Hour 3

 Let's secure our borders.

-Let's get rid of the people that were unvetted that are part of cartels gangs that are that have that have backgrounds and have been murdering Americans, raping Americans, violent committing violent crimes against Americans.
+Let's get rid of the people that were unvetted, that are part of cartels, gangs that have backgrounds and have been murdering Americans, raping Americans, committing violent crimes against Americans.

-You know, let's let the world know that America's back.
+You know, let's let the world know that America is back.

 That's what I'm hoping for here.